A credit card balance transfer can be a tempting proposition if you have run up a significant debt on your existing cards.

 Does the balance transfer fee change based on where the balance is transferred from?

-Yes.
-There’s no doubt that some transfers will take longer to sort out than others, but in most cases it’s a fairly regulated and speedy process.
+No. There’s no doubt that some transfers will take longer to sort out than others, but in most cases it’s a fairly regulated and speedy process.
 It would not be in the card issuer’s interest to alienate potential customers by penalising them for transferring a balance from a specified competitor.

 Why are balance transfer fees charged?